-Consultancy Salary Review 2024
+Consultancy Salary Review 2025

-Prism Executive Recruitment: Consultancy Salary Review 2024
+Prism Executive Recruitment: Consultancy Salary Review 2025

-In February 2024 we undertook our annual review of UK Management Consultancy salaries.
+In May 2025 we undertook our annual review of UK Management Consultancy salaries.
 This was compiled using a variety of sources including our clients, candidates and other recruiters, as well as additional information, both private and published.

-Our experience is that in 2022 and into 2023 candidate aspirations around a salary AND grade rise on moving jobs were bullish, especially at junior and mid-tier levels.
-A pay/grade increase was much more often mentioned as a key requirement in the next role than in the past.
+Our experience is that in 2022 and into 2023 candidate aspirations around a salary AND grade rise on moving jobs were bullish, especially at junior and midtier levels.
+A pay and grade increase were much more often mentioned as key requirements in the next role than formerly.

-However in 2023 and into 2024 the candidate shortages have evaporated and there have been well publicised redundancies from all the major firms: strategy, advisory and M&A. While this has been focussed on the early career levels there has been some thinning out at more senior grades as well.
+However since 2023 the candidate shortages have evaporated and 2023/2024 saw well publicised redundancies from all the major firms: strategy, advisory and M&A. While this was focussed on early career levels there has been some thinning out at more senior grades as well.